 Trifon: It’s very competitive and constantly shifting.
 There is no magic pot of gold and there certainly isn’t any easy money.
 If you’re going into anything music-related with dreams of big money, you’re doing it wrong.
 You probably have a way better financial outlook working your way up a Chipotle franchise or being reckless with other people’s money on Wall Street than anything related to music.
 That being said, if you have the skills and you run your business smart, it’s possible to make a living.

-Talk to me about some of your projects.
+– Talk to me about some of your projects.
 How did you get to compose music for “Massive Chalice” and what was the process like?

-Similarly, what was it like to work on the “Halo 2 Anniversary” soundtrack?
+– Similarly, what was it like to work on the “Halo 2 Anniversary” soundtrack?
 In what ways did that differ from working on “Massive Chalice”?

-While it was a ton of hard work and long hours, working on a huge title like “Halo” is so much fun because it’s like the Super Bowl of game scoring.
+While it was a ton of hard work and long hours, working on a title like “Halo” is so much fun because it’s like the Super Bowl of game scoring.
 We spent a week at Skywalker Sound recording a 90-piece orchestra, a 40-piece choir, and a boys choir.
 We got to work with guitar legend Steve Vai and even brought in Misha Mansoor of Periphery to write a couple of new cues for the game.
 Both Microsoft and everyone on our team are super proud of the results and the fans are really loving the updated soundtrack.

-What do you think is the full scope of your abilities as composers and sound designers?
+– What do you think is the full scope of your abilities as composers and sound designers?
 Are you looking to take on major AAA titles at the moment?

+– This has been a great interview.
+Thanks for talking to me guys.
 What are your plans for 2015?
 Any projects lined up?